tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 (data points) as inputs directly in a jupyter or colab notebook.

-If you want to train an ML model from a dataset and explore the dataset and model, check out the the [What_If_Tool_Notebook_Usage.ipynb notebook](https://colab.research.google.com/github/tensorflow/tensorboard/blob/master/tensorboard/plugins/interactive_inference/What_If_Tool_Notebook_Usage.ipynb) in colab, which starts from a CSV file, converts the data to tf.Example protos, trains a classifier, and then uses the What-If Tool to show the classifier performance on the data.
+If you want to train an ML model from a dataset and explore the dataset and model, check out the [What_If_Tool_Notebook_Usage.ipynb notebook](https://colab.research.google.com/github/tensorflow/tensorboard/blob/master/tensorboard/plugins/interactive_inference/What_If_Tool_Notebook_Usage.ipynb) in colab, which starts from a CSV file, converts the data to tf.Example protos, trains a classifier, and then uses the What-If Tool to show the classifier performance on the data.